 Spending Saturday morning raking leaves?
 Help out an elderly neighbor (or just a particularly busy friend,) and head over to their yard to gather/bag their leaves too.
 Snowed in one weekend?
 Take extra time to shovel the sidewalks on your street and make it easier for pedestrians to navigate the neighborhood safely.
 Even if it’s simply taking out a neighbor’s trashcans one morning, it’s easy to find ways to contribute to your neighborhood community in a small but important way.

 Your grandma really does want to know how you’re doing, and grandpa does want to hear the latest funny thing your kindergartener repeated in class.
 Even during busy seasons, it’s important to connect and maintain relationships with loved ones.
 Make mom’s day and give her a call just to catch up, or take Dad out to coffee and let him remind you to change your oil.
 Remember, your family can be the one you were born with, or the one you make, just so long as you reach out and let the important people in your life know you care.

 7. Send dinner to a loved one in need.

 From a sister recovering from a broken leg or a friend recovering from a broken heart, send someone a simple and satisfying meal that tastes great and makes an evening at home feel a little more special.
-Our Soups and Sentiments care packages are the perfect way to say “I love you,” and with a variety of seasonal soups, delicious cookies, and bakery-fresh rolls, it’s also a pretty delicious way to show someone you care.
+Our care packages are the perfect way to say “I love you,” and with a variety of seasonal soups, delicious cookies, and bakery-fresh rolls, it’s also a pretty delicious way to show someone you care.